Tackling Fake Forgetting through Uncertainty Quantification: Enhancing UA Metric Based on Conformal Prediction

 \subsection{Preliminaries and Notations}

-\paragraph{Machine Unlearning.} In our work, we focus on the image classification task, which is widely used in prior unlearning literature \cite{SSD2024,Amnesiac2021,shen2024label}.
-Two forgetting scenarios are considered in this work: (i) \textit{random data forgetting} focuses on randomly forgetting specific data instances within the training data, and (ii) \textit{class-wise forgetting} aims to remove all data information associated with an entire class.
+\paragraph{Machine Unlearning.} In our work, we focus on the image classification task, which is widely used in prior literature \cite{shen2024label,zhao2024makes}.
+Two forgetting scenarios are mainly considered in this work: (i) \textit{random data forgetting} focuses on randomly forgetting specific data instances within the training data, and (ii) \textit{class-wise forgetting} aims to remove all data information associated with an entire class.
+We also report the results of the worst-case and subclass-wise forgetting scenarios in Tables~\ref{sup_tab:worst_case_simple} and ~\ref{sup_tab:subclass} in Appendix~\ref{app:worstcase_subclass}.
 Let $\train_{train}$ denote the original training data used to obtain an original model $\vtheta_{o}$.
 We split the whole training data $\train_{train}$ into two subsets, forget data $\train_f$ and retain data $\train_r = \train_{train} \setminus \train_f$.
-Let $\train_{test}$ represent test data. $\theta_{u}$ denotes the model after the unlearning process, where the information of forget data $\train_f$ has been removed.
-The purpose of machine unlearning is to enable $\theta_{u}$ to forget $\train_f$, while maintaining accuracy on $\train_r$ and $\train_{test}$.
+Let $\train_{test}$ represent test data. $\theta_{u}$ denotes the model after the unlearning process.

-\paragraph{Conformal Prediction.} Conformal prediction is proposed to quantify uncertainty in machine learning models, providing prediction sets that contain the ground truth label with a theoretically guaranteed probability \cite{CPsurvey}.
-Among the various types of conformal prediction, this work specifically focuses on split conformal prediction (SCP).
-To construct the conformal prediction set, it involves four steps on the unlearning model: \begin{enumerate} \item \textit{Calibration Data}.
-SCP first chooses unseen data as calibration data, which must be held out from both the training and test sets to ensure independence. \item \textit{Non-conformity Score}.
+\paragraph{Conformal Prediction.} Conformal prediction (CP) is proposed to quantify uncertainty, providing prediction sets that contain the ground truth label with a theoretically guaranteed probability \cite{CPsurvey}.
+Among the various types of conformal prediction, this work mainly focuses on split conformal prediction (SCP)\footnote{Note that while the goal is to remove the influence of the forget data so that it behaves similarly to the calibration data, the exchangeability property may not always hold in machine unlearning settings.
+Here, we are directly leveraging the concept of conformal prediction to evaluate machine unlearning performance.} since it is the most straightforward and easy-to-implement approach.
+We also report results of other conformal prediction techniques in Appendix~\ref{app:appendix_cp}.
+To construct a conformal prediction set, SCP involves four steps on the unlearning model: \begin{enumerate} \item \textit{Calibration Set}.
+SCP first chooses unseen data as a calibration set, which must be held out from both the training and test sets to ensure independence. \item \textit{Non-conformity Score}.
 In our work, we follow the conventional choice and set the non-conformity score as

 where $p_{i}(\vx)$ represents the probability of different class $y_i$. \item \textit{Quantile Computation}.
 Given a target miscoverage rate $\alpha \in [0,1]$, SCP obtains threshold $\hat{q}$ by taking the $1-\alpha$ quantile of the non-conformity score of the ground truth labels $y_t$ on the calibration data $(\vx, y_t) \in \train_c$,